nicolo-felicioni/kafka-pipeline/README.md

   - The job manager notices that the heartbeat of task manager `0` is not received for 3 consecutive periods and assumes it is no more active.
   - Task manager `0` processors are redistributed among the alive task managers and sent to them, which in turn are always listening for messages coming from the job manager.
   - When receiveing “new“ processors, task manager `1` instantiates and distributes them in a round-robin fashion to its threads, which continue with the execution considering also the newly added processors.

+## Assumptions
+- Required task managers are started before the job manager.
+- Task managers' IDs are assigned incrementally from `0` to `taskManagersNumber-1`.